-The Group has performed impairment tests on the carrying values of all intangible assets (including goodwill), property, plant & equipment, 36.
+The Group has performed impairment tests on the carrying values of all intangible assets (including goodwill), property, plant & equipment, and net working capital in accordance with the requirements of IAS that the long-term risk profiles of the four CGUs are not considered to be 36.
 Value in use (VIU) was used to determine the recoverable amount.
 The tests comprised NPV (net present value) analyses of forecasted future cash flows by the CGUs (cash generating units).
 The business areas; Driveline, Interior, Fluid Transfer and Driver Control were identified as the respective CGUs.